I’m now living and working in China, so I’ve included Chinese here… It may prove useful if you’re ordering prints, buying art supplies etc.

 underpainting (verb)打底 dǎ dǐ

 The range from light to dark, with white and black at the two extremes. – Faber Birren.
+Note that ‘value’ meaning the amount of light or darkness is often referred to as ‘tone’ in the UK.

 The extent to which a colour reflects or absorbs light.
 Cadmium reflects a significant amount of light to give a high value whilst Yellow Ochre absorbs more light to give a lower value. – Winsor & Newton